 Finding remote jobs online can be a frustrating experience.
-When speaking with coaching clients, these are the reasons why they are struggling to find jobs that match their skills and experience.
+When speaking with coaching clients, these are why they struggle to find jobs that match their skills.

-You will quickly realise that there are a lot of remote job boards and, the number of jobs you can work from home is increasing every month.
+You will quickly realize that there are a lot of remote job boards, and the number of jobs you can work from home is increasing monthly.

-Before you start your search, write down your criteria: do you want a full or part-time job?
+Before you search, write down your criteria: do you want a full or part-time job?
 Do you mind working as a contractor for a foreign company?
-Or, do you prefer to work for a company in your home country so taxes, etc. are dealt with?
+Or, do you prefer to work for a company in your home country so taxes, etc., are dealt with?

 Write what role you are looking for.
 Think about the niche or industry that you would like to work within.
-If you find work within an industry, that is part of your passions in life, you are going to be more inspired.
+If you find work within a sector that is part of your passions in life, you will be more inspired.

 Here are three reasons why you are not finding remote jobs online.

 When asking coaching clients where they are searching for remote job opportunities, many use traditional job boards like Monster and Indeed.
 While these sites have jobs listed, they are not easy to find.

 Instead, use a remote job board that focuses on the roles you are looking for.
 You can find a list of my favorite remote job boards based on my experiences over the last six years.